Duna Strachan, BS AMS

 Amy is a Park City native; she attended the University of Utah and graduated with a Bachelors of Arts degree in Spanish.
 While working on her BA she studied in both Spain and Chile.
 After graduating, she worked for a major airline for a few years before meeting her husband and moving to Los Angeles.
 While in Los Angeles, Amy began volunteering to tutor homeless students.
 She decided she wanted to start teaching and obtained her teaching credential from CalState LA.
 After teaching in Los Angeles, Amy and her family moved to Portland where she started working with a start up public charter Montessori school.
 There she worked in both upper and lower elementary classrooms.
 After her first year at that school she decided to take additional training and obtained her American Montessori Society elementary teaching credential.
 After being away from Park City for nearly ten years, she decided it was time to return to her home town of Park City and work with people she had know her whole life.
 Amy enjoys spending time with her husband and two daughters.
 She loves yoga and spending time outdoors.

 Elementary Teacher/Spanish Specialist

 Leti grew up in Asuncion, Paraguay.
 She received a BA degree in Business Administration from Universidad Americana.
-She is fluent in Spanish and has taken the American Montessori Society Early Childhood Teacher training program at Westminster College.
+She is fluent in Spanish and holds an American Montessori Society teaching credential at the lower elementary level from Westminster College.
 She loves the outdoors, travel and family and lives in Park City with her husband Kerry and daughter Sophie Maria.

 Lori Whistler, BA AMS